rdilweb/docs/docs/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+All of my projects fall under this code of conduct, even if the file isn't present in the repository.
+The upholding of this code of conduct is taken very seriously.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as